Diego Gutiérrez (soccer, born 1972): Off field activity

 He was asked to be the keynote speaker at his own citizenship ceremony, on July 4, 2000.
 He was invited to the join President George W. Bush and First Lady Laura Bush at the White House on April 25, 2007, for World Malaria Day, and he was invited to participate as a forum speaker in the Bill & Melinda Gates Foundation's Malaria Forum in October 2007.
-He traveled to Mali in December 2007 for a United Nation's Foundation trip to observe the distribution of insecticide treated bed nets and speak about leading healthy lifestyles.
+He traveled to Mali in December 2007 for a United Nations' Foundation trip to observe the distribution of insecticide treated bed nets and speak about leading healthy lifestyles.

 For all his community work, in 2006 he was named Chicago Fire Humanitarian of the Year, and in 2007 he was named both Chicago Fire and Major League Soccer Humanitarian of the Year.
 In 2008, because of his service and his performance on the field, Gutiérrez received the Commissioner's Award, the highest honor in Major League Soccer.
 In 2009 Dr. Gutierrez was Inducted into the World Sports Humanitarian Hall of Fame, only the second soccer player ever inducted, after the great Pele.

 On January 6, 2009, the White House issued a press release from President George W. Bush appointing Gutiérrez to the Presidential Council for Physical Fitness and Sports, an appointment that he continued to serve under President Obama until May 2010.
 Gutiérrez was named Head of Scouting and Player Development for MLS side Philadelphia Union on December 16, 2010.

 He joined Sporting Kansas City as its lead television commentator ahead of the 2014 season while continuing to call UEFA Champions League matches for Fox Sports 1.

 Gutiérrez received his undergraduate degree in psychology from Rockhurst University, an MBA from Rockhurst University's Helzberg School of Management, and a Doctorate in Business Administration from Creighton University's Heider School of Business.
 Dr. Gutiérrez is currently a faculty member at Rockhurst University's College of Business and resides in Kansas City, MO with his wife Ginna and their children, Mia, Lina, and Javier.